-Coco is a magnificent achievement in animated filmmaking, that although holds great company alongside the other catalogue of Pixar films still shines extremely brightly.
+Coco is a magnificent achievement in animated filmmaking, that although it holds great company alongside the other catalog of Pixar films still shines extremely brightly.
 The animation is once again extraordinary, the music is utterly delightful, and its celebration of life, love, family, and even death packs a wonderful emotional punch.
-But perhaps above all it is a touching and respectful tribute to Mexican culture and art that perfectly rounds off this diamond of a movie.
+But perhaps above all, it is a touching and respectful tribute to Mexican culture and art that perfectly rounds off this diamond of a movie.

 The story of Miguel’s journey is a highly imaginative and wondrous one and that is once again masterfully highlighted by the animation.
-Filled with colours, vistas, creatures and characters this Land of the Dead is in many ways more vibrant the the living world!
+Filled with colors, vistas, creatures, and characters this Land of the Dead is in many ways more vibrant the living world!
 It’s a breathtaking ride into the human imagination that is also beautifully buoyed by the emotional and sweet story.

 With a screenplay by Matthew Aldrich and Adrian Molina, this is probably one of the most emotionally mature and strikingly poignant of all Pixar films.
 Indeed while all of these films are suitable for children and adults alike, Coco is perhaps the best example of having a greater appeal for older audiences.
 Children will gain a great appreciation of learning about culture and the themes of life and death, but surely it is the adults that will have their hearts touched the most.

-Celebrating the values of family, love and following your passions would make this movie commendable, but its embrace of culture (in this case Mexican) and the idea of remembrance and honour for the dead elevates it to a level of great sophistication.
-The film’s morals and messages are very touching and there will certainly be tears in viewers eyes, especially at the story’s end.
+Celebrating the values of family, love and following your passions would make this movie commendable, but its embrace of culture (in this case Mexican) and the idea of remembrance and honor for the dead elevates it to a level of great sophistication.
+The film’s morals and messages are very touching and there will certainly be tears in viewers’ eyes, especially at the story’s end.